-Some people may stop after the first two learning sessions if they think that when they participate in subsequent learning sessions or prayer meetings, they will continue to be called upon to share and discuss their prayer experiences.
-Therefore, it is important to make clear during the learning sessions that they will never need to share their prayer experiences if they do not wish to.
-They can keep their prayer experiences completely private.
+Many people will stop after the first two learning sessions if they think that when they participate in subsequent learning sessions or prayer meetings, they will continue to be called upon to share and discuss their prayer experiences.
+Therefore, it is important to make clear during the second learning session that in subsequent prayer meetings they will not need to share their prayer experiences if they do not wish to.
+Their prayer experiences can be kept completely private, and that no exploration of anyone's prayer experiences should be occurring in the subsequent learning sessions or in the regular Companioned Prayer ministry group meetings.